 - Schools that have not previously used The National Archives education service.

-Applications for the second round of our bursary scheme will open at 9am on the 6th January 2025 and close at 5pm on the 13th January.
-Due to the high demand we encountered during the first round, bursaries that meet the criteria will be picked by ballot.
-Successful applicants will be notified via email on the 14th January 2025.
+Applications for the next round of our bursary scheme will open at 9am on the 5th January 2026 and close at 5pm on the 19th January.
+Due to the high demand we encountered during our first rounds, bursaries that meet the criteria will be picked by ballot.
+Successful applicants will be notified via email on the 20th January 2026, with bookings opening on the 21st January.

 If you have any questions regarding the bursary, please contact elspeth.mcgregor@nationalarchives.gov.uk